oderoi/ellipse/Progress_and_Roadmap.md

 <h1 align='center'><b>Progress and Roadmap</b></h1>

-Nano is designed to provide an accessible, low-level deep learning framework with a focus on simplicity and modularity.
+Ellipse is designed to provide an accessible, low-level deep learning framework with a focus on simplicity and modularity.
 Here’s a roadmap showcasing its primary components and future progress milestones:

 ## Core Components